 Do I need to speak Finnish to land a junior job at Reaktor?

 Not necessarily!
 Due to our current project portfolio, fluency in Finnish is a plus.
 However, in some cases, an English-only developer with good programming skills can easily land a job.
 As to junior designers, it is a bit harder for us to offer projects in English but we hope that wouldn’t prevent anyone from applying.
 We’re evaluating the situation always case by case and looking into every candidate’s profile as a whole and not solely focusing on language skills.

 What kind of tasks do your junior employees do?

 As a junior employee, you’ll work in one of our client projects as an equal member of the Reaktor team.
 We don’t expect you to know everything; you can always reach out to a more senior team member for advice.

 As a developer, you’ll be doing everything from designing, writing and testing code to reviewing it.
-As a UX/visual designer, you’ll be working with different interfaces, contributing to layouts, prototyping, and user testing – among other things.
+As a UX, visual or service designer, you’ll conduct user research, design digital services and work with different interfaces, contributing to layouts, prototyping and user testing – among other things.

 You’ll usually work in one client project at a time, and your tasks will most likely vary depending on the project you’re working on.
 In addition to your Reaktor team, you will also work closely with the client(s), putting your excellent communication skills to use.

 Yes, absolutely!
 We’re following the salary recommendations given out by TEK when determining our junior employees’ starting salaries.
 Previous work and/or other relevant experience are also taken into consideration and they can positively affect the starting salary.